diegomtz28/Configuring-Activer-Directory-within-Azure/README.md

 <br/>
 __Step 2: Deploy Active Directory__
 *  Install the Active Directory Domain Services (AD DS) role on the server.
 *  Promote the server to a domain controller.
-* Create organizational units (OU's), users, and groups for role management.
+*  create organizational units (OU's), users, and groups for role management.